learn-co-students/forms-and-basic-associations-rails-lab-v-000/README.md

 The base models, controllers, and seed data have been provided for you.
 The associations have not been wired up.

-1. Create migrations and model associations between Artist, Song, and Note.
+1. The basic models and such have been made for you.
-2. Write `app/views/songs/_form.html.erb`.
+2. Write `app/views/songs/new.html.erb`.
 This form should have:
   * A text input box that sets the song's name.
   * A text input box for the artist, which autocompletes with existing Artist names.
   * A selection box for genre.
 Users should be able to pick amongst existing genres only.
   * Several text input boxes to add notes to the song.
 These should have the ids `song_note_contents_1`, `song_note_contents_2`, and so on for the specs to pass.

-There are feature tests and model tests.
-In the end, they should all pass.
+There are feature tests!

 <a href='https://learn.co/lessons/forms-and-basic-associations-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>